object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 Notice how the recursive call to :func:`gcd` causes several :term:`stack frames <stack frame>` that look the same.
 That makes
-sense: Euclid's algorithm runs until `b` is zero, and then we get a :class:`ZeroDivisionError` because modulo zero is undefined.
+sense: :func:`gcd` calls itself until `b` is zero, and then we get a :class:`ZeroDivisionError` because modulo zero is undefined.
 To complete this function, what we need to do is to tell Python to stop at the :class:`ZeroDivisionError` and return `a`